lemotdesign/one-click-hugo-cms/site/content/pest-inspections/_index.md

          •	Are they accredited through the chemical company to apply the product?
     heading: Five points to consider when choosing a Gold Coast Termite Company
     imageUrl: img/when-choosing-a-pest-inspection-compare-apples-with-apples.png
-  - heading: "Some other questions about termites:"
+  - heading: "Some common questions about Termites:"
     text: |-
       ### Common Q&A about Termites on the Gold Coast